openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Metadata {#metadata}

-This specification introduces additional metadata to enable RP and OP to determine the verifiable presentation formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional metadata to enable RP and OP to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.

 ## RP Metadata